 Don’t make the mistake of spending an obscene amount of money on food at a Los Angeles Dodger game thinking your racking up mad dining points.
 Chase is pretty clear on what qualifies and what doesn’t.

 You can always check your statement to see which transactions qualify as 3x points on travel or dining.

 You can also locate your Merchant Category Code (MCC) by going to online sources like this one for Visa.

 I haven’t tried this one since I don’t order much take-out, but I’ve read that you can score 3x travel points (with Sapphire Reserve) when getting food delivered through apps like UberEats because they fall under the category of travel (technically Uber is a taxi service and qualifies).

 The merchant code lists Uber in the travel category so any additional services Uber provides may score you extra points.
-Your strategy would be to comb through your list of merchants and look for areas to exploit.

 The same reason buying food at a sporting event doesn’t qualify is the same reason ordering food through UberEats does – merchant categories matter.

 If you want to determine how much the value of one point is worth, you divide the price (or market value of your airfare or hotel room) by how many points it will cost you.

 Let’s say a luxury hotel room costs $559 per night.
 You’d prefer to use your points versus paying out of pocket.
 When purchasing through the Chase Ultimate Rewards portal, it will cost you 44,720 points.

 Divide $559 by 44,720 (559/44,720), and you get 0.0125 (one cent and a quarter per point).
 But you found the same room through a travel partner only costing 32,000 points.